Practice at the Highest Level of Nursing

 Nurse Educator Certificate Option

-Students interested in dual preparation as an advanced practice nurse and nurse educator may add a nine-credit nursing education focus.
+Students interested in dual preparation as advanced practice nurses and nurse educators may add a nine-credit nursing education focus.

 Program Learning Outcomes